jappeace/yesod-keter-nix/README.md

 `nix/server.nix` shows how to configure your configuration.nix file. whereas the `flake.nix` shows how to flakify your project.
+`backend` contains the standard yesod postgres template.
+It's moved to backend so nix changes don't cause a recompilation.

 Contact me if you need help.